 We recommend that you only buy pet food products made and inspected in North America.

 This nutritional profile will be shown as the guaranteed analysis on the product label along with the specific ingredients and feeding suggestions.
-The basic macronutrient values (crude protein, crude fat, crude fiber, and water) will normally be listed as a percent of total weight.
+The basic macronutrient values (crude protein, crude fat, crude fiber and water) will normally be listed as a percent of total weight.

-The micronutrients (vitamins, minerals, and any other additives) will be shown as international units (I.U.) for vitamins and grams or milligrams for minerals.
+The micronutrients (vitamins, minerals and any other additives) will be shown as international units (IU) for vitamins and grams or milligrams for minerals.
 Carbs will usually be shown as an energy value in kilocalories (KCal/Kg or KCal/gm).

 Current labeling laws do not require the non-pharm micros to be listed but some companies do it as a matter of providing good consumer information.

-This is a broad category that is best thought of in pet foods as added vitamins, minerals, and amino acids.
+This is a broad category that is best thought of in pet foods as added vitamins, minerals and amino acids.
 Cats in particular need to be supplemented with dietary taurine, an essential amino acid.
 Cats, unlike most other mammals, are especially sensitive to a taurine deficiency.

-Flavor, Smell, and Texture
+5. Observe the Flavor, Smell and Texture

 Let’s face it, we all know that cats are finicky eaters.
-One cat might devour the salmon cat food you put in front of him while another will just ignore it as in “ho-hum, where’s the beef?”
+One cat might devour the salmon cat food you put in front of them while another will just ignore it as in “ho-hum, where’s the beef?”
 Because of that fact, there are a lot of cat food recipes and they are all vying for your dollar.

-Best Wet, Dry, and Raw Cat Foods
+Best Wet, Dry and Raw Cat Foods

-- Wellness CORE Grain-Free (wet and dry)
+- Wellness CORE Grain-Free (wet and dry).

-- Instinct for Cats (raw)
+- Instinct for Cats (raw).

-- Iams Cat Food (wet and dry)
+- Iams Cat Food (wet and dry).

-- Hill’s Science Diet (wet and dry)
+- Hill’s Science Diet (wet and dry).

-- Tiki Cat (wet and dry)
+- Tiki Cat (wet and dry).

-- Merrick Grain-Free For Cats (wet and dry)
+- Merrick Grain-Free For Cats (wet and dry).

-Bear in mind there are a lot of high quality cat foods available to you.
+Bear in mind there are a lot of high-quality cat foods available to you.
 Our recommended list merely shows those products we feel are superior in today’s market.
-These brands offer a broad range of ingredients, recipes, and types.
+These brands offer a broad range of ingredients, recipes and types.

-They also each offer special needs recipes such as hypoallergenic cat foods, age-specific recipes, and weight loss/weight management diets.
+They also each offer special needs recipes such as hypoallergenic cat foods, age-specific recipes and weight loss/weight management diets.
 We feel that the best weight loss cat foods are those made by Hill’s Science Diet and Iams.